nick264/music-processor-master/README.md

 ### Troubleshooting

 If you have problems with Youtube video download, make sure to update with `youtube-dl -U`.
-Updating the gem didn't update the binaries for me.
+Updating the gem didn't update the binaries for me.  __Note__: youtube-dl appears to be outdated on Raspberry Pi!
+Until this is fixed, if you want to add new songs you'll have to do it on OSX (and then copy the .aac file into the cache/ directory on the Raspberry Pi).

 If ffplay isn't found, you probably didn't install ffmpeg with ffplay.
 Run `brew uninstall ffmpeg` followed by `brew install ffmpeg --with-ffplay`.